Technology Research

 Because they tend to focus on solutions and principles, most current approaches overlook subtle, yet powerful shifts within teaching and learning in higher education.
 These shifts range from a change in the relationship between learners and educators, to the services that support teaching and learning initiatives.
 Focusing on solutions alone obfuscates how technology should respond to them.

-What we propose is a different way to develop a strategic view of a teaching and learning ecosystem, one that captures the component technologies and principles, while also identifying the shifts in teaching and learning.
+What we propose is a one that captures the component technologies and principles, while also identifying the shifts in teaching and learning.

 How does this approach work?